 The main responsibilities will be to support the Change Makers team with the weekly nutrition and physical activity sessions throughout the 7 week family lifestyle programme.
 Furthermore, to support positive changes in behaviour (ie healthy eating, physical activity, positive mental well-being) by children and family members in order to achieve and maintain healthy weight over the course.

 To volunteer contact Hayley dot minogue at rugby dot gov dot uk

 This project is not managed by Warwick Volunteers.

 Volunteers can commit 1.5 hours a week for 3 months (term time) for the regular sessions.

 Volunteers can also help for the one-off events.

 Location and Travel

-This term, sessions will take place at different schools and leisure clubs in Warwick.
+The sessions will take place at different community and leisure centres.

 A DBS check will be carried out before a volunteer can begin volunteering.